intermedi8/IM8-qTranslate-WooCommerce/readme.txt

 == Changelog ==

+= 1.4.1 =
+* the plugin now does not affect the admin language anymore (thanks to _WISTFUL_, again, for reporting this)

 = 1.4 =
 * added filters for shipping method label (thanks to _WISTFUL_ for reporting this)
 * compatible up to qTranslate 2.5.39